anabaj/CardGame/README.md

 	  dotnet run --project CardGame

 - Start game with one or more specific game rules.
-If suits are not enabled, omit --suit argument.
+- If suits are not enabled, omit --suit argument.
 If enabled suits are added in order from weakest to strongest.
+- Default rules: 40 cards, 2 players and no suits.

 	  dotnet run --project CardGame --size 52 --players 4 --suits spade diamond heart club

 	  dotnet run --project CardGame --suits spade diamond heart club

 	  dotnet run --project CardGame --size 80 --players 4

+	  dotnet run --project CardGame

 ### Compile and run Unit Tests from command line